Aller au contenu principal

 The why

-A short explanation in plain French, so that you understand the rule, not just memorise it.
+A short explanation in simple French, so you understand the rule instead of just memorizing it.

 Three months, three stages